wakr/FakeNewsGenerator/README.md

 		python main.py

 main.py fetches tweets from CNN and runs the generator.
 If there is already tweets saved to txt-file, program takes tweets from it.
+Program should print all information needed to successful generation.